-The 16000 must be traveled and swung to connect the wheeled counterweight assembly to the crane.
+The 16000 must be traveled and swung to connect the hanging counterweight assembly to the crane.

-If another crane is used to assemble wheeled counterweight assembly, connect the wheeled counterweight assembly to the 16000 before the fixed mast and boom are installed so the 16000 can be traveled and swung.
+If another crane will be used to assemble hanging counterweight assembly, connect the hanging counterweight assembly to the 16000 before the fixed mast and boom are installed so the 16000 can be traveled and swung.

-If 16000 is used to assemble wheeled counterweight assembly, completely assemble the 16000, to include the following (see Section 3 of Crane Operator Manual for detailed assembly instructions):
+If 16000 will be used to assemble hanging counterweight assembly, completely assemble the 16000, to include the following (see Section 3 of Crane Operator Manual for detailed assembly instructions):

-- Carbody counterweight - Crane counterweight - Fixed Mast 98.5 ft (30 m) raised to operating position - Boom It will be necessary to raise the boom so the crane can be traveled and swung while installing the wheeled counterweight assembly.
-Do not install any more boom than can be raised with 0 lb (0 kg) of wheeled counterweight installed (see MAX-ER Capacity Charts)
+- 1. Carbody counterweight - 2.
+Crane counterweight - 3.
+Fixed Mast 98.5 ft (30 m) raised to operating position - 4.
+Boom It will be necessary to raise the boom so the crane can be traveled and swung while installing the hanging counterweight assembly.
+Do not install any more boom than specified in "Liftcrane Boom with Mast" capacity chart.